lareferencia/lareferencia-bot-blocker/README.md

         *   `--block-ip-count-threshold` is ignored by this strategy's blocking logic.

 **Note:** The final list of threats is always sorted based on the `strategy_score`.
 Blocking actions apply to the `--top` N threats *that also meet the specific blocking conditions* defined by the strategy.

+## Strike System and Block Duration Escalation

+To handle persistent offenders, the script implements a strike system:

+1.  **History Storage:** When blocking is enabled (`--block`), the script maintains a history of block events in a JSON file specified by `--strike-file`.
+2.  **Timestamping:** Each time a target (subnet, single IP resulting from strategy block, or /16 supernet) is successfully blocked, the current UTC timestamp is added to its entry in the history file.
+3.  **48-Hour Window:** When loading the history at the start of a run, timestamps older than 48 hours are automatically discarded.
+4.  **Strike Count Check:** Before blocking a target (excluding blocks based solely on `--block-ip-min-req-per-hour`), the script counts how many valid timestamps (strikes) exist for that specific target within the last 48 hours.
+5.  **Escalation Trigger:** If the strike count for a target is **8 or more**, the block duration for *that specific block action* is automatically set to **1440 minutes (24 hours)**, overriding the value set by `--block-duration`.
+6.  **Default Duration:** If the strike count is less than 8, the block duration specified by `--block-duration` (default 60 minutes) is used.
+7.  **Logging:** The number of strikes and whether the duration was escalated are indicated in the log messages and console output when a block occurs.

+**Note:** The high-rate individual IP blocking (`--block-ip-min-req-per-hour`) uses its own fixed duration (`--block-ip-duration`) and does *not* interact with the strike system (it neither checks nor records strikes).

 ## Whitelist Format